Satan offered Jesus unlimited political power for his messianic mission if only he accepted the Devil as his overlord.

 Whether Jesus felt tempted by this offer the

-And besides, Jesus is the Messiah appointed
+And besides, Jesus was the Messiah appointed

-earth? – Psalm 2:6-8).
+entire earth? – Psalm 2:6-8).

 the empire?